 - Some councils require mandatory desexing for cats and some for both dogs and cats;

 - Or, you may have a Desexing Exemption (for example proof that your dog is registered with Dogs Victoria, or you may have an exemption certificate from your vet).

 Please check with your local council before coming into The Lost Dogs’ Home.

-In the state of Victoria, various fees are collected on the councils’ behalf.
-In some cases, additional services are to be paid for.
-Some possible fees are as followings:
+The reclaim fee is specific for each animal.
+In the state of Victoria, some fees are collected on the councils’ behalf.
+And in some cases, additional services are to be paid for.
+Some expected fees include: